Constantin1489/trrc/README.md

     - [x] should it be a HTML off mode a default?
 - [ ] Embedding modules: allow TRRC as a module to use in python script.
 - [x] Error message: file doesn't exist.
+- [ ] search rc file in the working directory.
 - [ ] use # comment in a file as a temporary card option or method switcher.
     - [ ] Allow adding card vertically
         - [ ] #NEW FRONT(field)